 3. Once you have a found a good place / environment to start your grow, place the box on it's bottom (see picture abve) or on its side (see picture above), so at the very least the side with the perforated cardboard cutout (that says INSTRUCTIONS and a QR code is visible) is visible and faces you.
 Note you will see pictures of both setups above, although we recommend the vertical (handle of the kit facing upwards) orientation, unless the other works best for you.
 Using your fingers, pull out the perforated side of the box, exposing the inside of the grow kit.
 You should see a block within a plastic enclosure.
 Using a sharp knife, cut TWO vertical lines equally spaced apart the entire length of the block (see picture above).
 You should aim to cut the plastic enclosure and it's OK if the knife penetrates the surface of the block (but avoid doing so more than an inch so not to damage the mycelium within)

 4. Take out the very large zip-lock bag that came with your kit (it will be stored within the space between the inner block and the handle within the kit).
 Open the large bag and gently lower the kit within the bag, keeping the zip-lock area of the bag at the top (see picture above).
 Again, we recommend using the vertical orientation (as pictured), but you can adjust all these instructions for the side orientation should you prefer.
-On the entire side of the zip-lock bag that is on the same side as your grow area (where you just cut two vertical lines), use a pair of scissors to cut approximately TEN holes in the zip-lock bag, approximately 1/2 an inch in size (see pictures above), spread evenly across the side of the bag where you will be growing.
+On the entire side of the zip-lock bag that is on the same side as your grow area (where you just cut two vertical lines), use a pair of scissors to cut approximately TEN holes in the zip-lock bag, approximately 1/2 to 1 inch in size (see pictures above), spread evenly across the side of the bag where you will be growing (but clustered towards the bottom where the growing space is).
 If it is easier to cut these holes in the zip-lock bag with the grow kit out of the bag, feel free to do so, just remember to only cut on the growing side of the bag.
+The goal here is to have at least ~1/4 (or more) of the growing space / cuts you made exposed directly to the air (very roughly, no need to be precise with this step), so if you need to increase the size of your holes or the number of them that you make in the zip-lock bag to achieve that (again very roughly), please do so.
+If you made them even larger it is should be fine as long as there is enough plastic structure to capture some misting near the grow cut was made.
 Now shift the grow kit within the zip-lock bag so that there is some space between the bag and grow kit on the growing side (try not to have the grow kit pressed up against the non-growing side, but should be closer to that side to allow room for your mushrooms to sprout).
 The zip-lock bag should be loosest around the growing side / area of the kit.
 Using a spray bottle, mist the walls of the zip-lock bag that are directly closest to your grow area on the inside of the bag (it is OK to directly mist the grow area / block itself, but do so lightly and only during this initial step).
 Fully zip-up the top of the zip-lock bag as best you can and place the grow kit in the best environment described above.

 Tending To Your Grow: